Imagine this: a customer purchases your product or service, uses it for a day or two but runs into a problem that ruins their satisfaction with it.

 This is a great option you can offer your customers, too.

-If you don’t want to search using a keyword, Canva also links eight broad categories that cover various aspects of customer experience, such as subscriptions, account settings, the teams option, and troubleshooting.
+If you’d rather not search by keyword, Canva also provides links to eight broad categories that span different aspects of the customer experience, including subscriptions, account settings, the teams option, and troubleshooting.

 Another excellent example of a self-service help center is Airtable, whose help page is organized similarly to Canva’s.
 There is a search bar that lets you look anything up.